fRegGAN with K-space Loss Regularization for Medical Image Translation: Conclusion

 \section{Conclusion}

 We have proposed a novel image-to-image translation approach in the medical imaging field called fRegGAN.
 Our method extends the RegGAN approach by incorporating a Fourier-space based loss to regularize and guide the network training process.
 Our extensive experiments on the BraTS 2021 dataset show that our proposed method outperforms the baseline methods in terms of both quantitative metrics and qualitative visual inspection.
-However, in our evaluation we found that comparison based on quantitative metrics with reference images has some limitations.
+The frequency regularization loss helps the optimization process find solutions that preserve more details and are closer to the ground truth.
+However, in our evaluation, we found that comparison based on quantitative metrics with reference images has some limitations.
 Skull stripping (to anonymize patients) resulted in some artificial artifacts between input and output volumes (i.e., T1w and T2w).
-Our results provide evidence that incorporating Fourier-space information can improve the performance and visual quality of image-to-image translation in the medical domain.
+Our results prove that incorporating Fourier-space information can improve image-to-image translation's performance and visual quality in the medical domain.
+Our findings suggest that fRegGAN could have broader implications for the medical imaging field.
+For example, frequency regularization, an essential aspect of our proposed method, might be beneficially applied to image synthesis tasks using diffusion models.
+The improvements observed in image-to-image translation tasks could potentially translate to enhancements in the quality and accuracy of synthesized images, particularly in complex tasks such as those involving multiple modalities.
+Moreover, the idea of k-space to k-space synthesis, although not directly addressed in our study, could serve as a promising future research direction.
+Such an approach might further aid clinical decision-making, diagnostics, and treatment planning by providing more accurate and realistic synthetic medical images. \FloatBarrier